 Almost twenty years ago I started my own family law firm.
 I envisioned a place where individuals going through the de-coupling process could feel empowered though education and understanding.
-Today, I am proud to say that our office here on the water in Fremont is exactly what I had in mind all those years ago.
-Our firm practices exclusively in family law and estate planning, and I've managed put together an amazing group of people.
+Today, I am proud to say that our our pleasant waterfront offices in Seattle and Bellevue are exactly what I had in mind all those years ago.
+Our firm practices exclusively in family law and estate planning, and I’ve managed put together an amazing group of people.
 Each of our lawyers has a background in either finance or human services, and our paralegals are second to none.
-So, in addition to being smart strong advocates, our team is financially savvy, warm, compassionate, and most importantly, family focused.
+So, in addition to being smart, strong advocates, our team is financially savvy, warm, compassionate, and most importantly, family focused.

-Here's why I like family law: as a small business owner myself, I feel a kindred spirit with those who have put their hearts and souls into juggling career and family.
+Hi, I’m Amanda DuBois, and here’s why I like family law.
+As a small business owner myself, I feel a kindred spirit with those who have put their hearts and souls into juggling career and family.
 When a family breaks up, the transition is overwhelming, not only from an emotional perspective, but financially as well.
 I pride myself on my ability to help people manage huge life transitions.
 In fact, prior to becoming an attorney, I was a high-risk labor and delivery nurse at the University of Washington.
-Over the years I have discovered that the divorce process is not unlike the process of labor and delivery – it's scary, painful and sometimes a little out of control – but in the end, it's empowering to look back and see that you made it through.
+Over the years I have discovered that the divorce process is not unlike the process of labor and delivery – it’s scary, painful and sometimes a little out of control – but in the end, it’s empowering to look back and see that you made it through.

 I find that my background as a small business owner and a former nurse helps me in a couple of interesting ways.
 My nursing background gives me a unique perspective as to how to support divorcing individuals undertaking the unimaginable stress of the often unfriendly legal process.
 And my experience dealing with the day-to-day realities of managing a business gives me insight into the hopes and dreams of entrepreneurs.
 I particularly enjoy working with small business owners and professionals who need a creative solution for managing the financial aspect of divorce.